 E.T.
 The Extra-Terrestrial is a 1982 Academy Award-winning science fiction and fantasy film directed by Steven Spielberg.

 Rocky is a 1976 film written by and starring Sylvester Stallone.

 Charlotte's Web, a children's book by E. B. White, was adapted into an animated musical film.

 Ross: Look.
 It's the artist formerly known as Chandler.

-The Artist Formerly Known as Prince, Prince, TAFKAP, or simply The Artist, is an iconic Grammy Award winning American musician.
+The Artist Formerly Known as Prince, Prince, TAFKAP, or simply The Artist, was an iconic Grammy Award-winning American musician.

 Phoebe: Love Story, Brian's Song, and Terms of Endearment.

-Monica: Wow.
-All you need now is The Killing Fields and guacamole, and you've got yourself a party!
+Monica: Wow!
+All you need now is The Killing Fields and some guacamole, and you got yourself a par-tay!